Crosley Radio Design

 Those sets particulary influenced by automotive design, were the models affectionally referred to as the "Crosley Dashboards", although there were three different other models produced between 1950, and 1953 which also emphasised this style.

 1950 heralded the first of the "Dashboard" marques, the model 10-135, which was a bakelite AM receiver, with a centrally positioned round chrome bezel, with a stylish tuning indicator in the centre.
 Even the tuning knobs resembled the wheels of cars!
-Later marques were identical, although they were spray painted in different colours over a plain black cabinet.
+Later marques were identical, although they were spray painted in different colors over a plain black cabinet.
 Additionally, some models had a gold coloured dial, but these differences were purely cosmetic.

 The second, and perhaps more interesting were the model D-25's of 1953.
 They had similar cabinets and styling, but had two dials instead of one, as these models incorporated a clock, and an extra power socket at the side.
 The clock also served as an alarm, with the power socket being particulary useful for the addition of a bedside lamp to use separately, or in conjunction with the alarm.
 This radio ideally suits the "Dashboard" sobriquet, and it is not hard to imagine being seated in the driver"s seat of a 1950's Crosley classic.

 The other models which bore close similarity were the "bullseyes", models 11-103U (not pictured) and 11-118-U of 1951.
 The last being the E-15 series of 1953.